-That is the view of human nature which has been sanctioned by the doctrine of the Roman Catholic Church.
+This is the view of Human nature which has been sanctioned by the doctrine of the Roman Catholic Church.
 It has completely abandoned the radical sense of creation, fall and redemption, as they are revealed to us in the Word of God.

 The Roman Catholic view of this central theme of Revelation was rejected by the Reformation.
-But how is it to be explained that the conception of human nature as a composite of a material body and an immortal, rational soul was, nevertheless, generally accepted by both scholastic Lutheran and Reformed theology.
+But how is it to be explained that the conception of human nature as a composite of material body and an immortal, rational soul was, nevertheless, generally accepted by both scholastic, Lutheran and Reformed theology?
 Was this conception not taken from Greek philosophy, whose pagan religious basic motive was radically opposed to that of Holy Scripture?
-Did this Roman Catholic dualism not fail to take account of the biblical insight into the religious root and center of human existence?
-Was it not, consequently, incompatible with the biblical doctrine concerning the radical [194] character of the fall into sin, which affected human nature in its very root?
+Did this Roman dualism not fail to evaluate the biblical insight into the religious root and center of human existence?
+Was it, consequently, not incompatible with the biblical doctrine concerning the radical character of the fall into sin, which affected human nature in its very root?

 How, then, could this un-biblical view of man be maintained?
 The reason is that the scholastic basic motive of nature and grace of Roman Catholicism continued to influence the theological and philosophical views of the Reformation.
-This motive introduced a dualism into the entire view of man and the world which could not fail to draw Christian thought away from the radical and integral grip of the Word of God.
-It is this very dualism which testifies to its un-biblical character: it was the result of the attempt to accommodate the Greek view of nature to the biblical doctrine of grace.
+This motive introduced a dualism into the entire view of man and the world, which could not fail to withdraw Christian thought from the radical and integral grip of the Word of God.

+It is this very dualism which testifies to its un-biblical character.
+It was the result of the attempt to accommodate the Greek view of nature to the biblical doctrine of grace.
 In fact, this scholastic motive of accommodation resulted in a radical deformation of the central theme of the Word-revelation.
-The scholastic view, i.e. that created human nature finds its center in an autonomous human reason, cannot be accommodated to the radical biblical view of creation because it implies that, in the 'natural' sphere of life, man would be independent of the Word of God.
-This false division of human life into a natural and a supra-natural sphere became the starting-point of the process of secularization, which subsequently resulted in the crisis of Western culture in its spiritual uprooting.
+The scholastic view that created human nature finds its center in an autonomous human reason cannot be accommodated to the radical biblical view of creation.
+It implied that in the natural sphere of life man would be independent of the Word of God.
+This false division of human life into a natural and a supra-natural sphere became the starting-point of the process of secularization, which resulted in the crisis of Western culture, in its spiritual uprooting.
 In fact, it abandoned the so-called natural sphere to the rule of the apostate religious basic motive, initially to that of Greek thought, later on to that of modern Humanism.
+For human reason is not an independent substance; much rather it is rather an instrument.
+The I is the hidden player, who avails himself of this instrument.